scalar-labs/scalar-terraform/docs/postmortems/2021-05-18_ScalarDLNodeAccidentalDeletion.md

 ## Summary

+Azure PSIM environment is a Scalar DL production simulated test environment created using scalar-terraform.
+This postmortem report describes an unexpected scenario that occurred during the restoration of an accidentally deleted scalardl node.

-One of the Scalar DL nodes (`scalardl-blue-1`) was accidentally deleted in the Azure production simulated environment.
+One of the scalar DL nodes (`Scalardl-blue-1`) was accidentally deleted in the Azure production simulated environment.
+Then immediately tried to restore the accidentally deleted `scalardl-blue-1` with the [Troubleshooting Guide](../TroubleshootingGuide.md), but it led to some unexpected scenarios.
+It was eventually recovered through a few additional steps.

 ## Impact